tkrausjr/welcome-web/README.md

 ## Push the Image to a new Repository
+NOTE: This will require to have the CA Cert for the Registry to Root of Trust.
+IN PKS, you can copy the Opsman CA Cert to /etc/docker/certs.d/harbor.tpmlab.vmware.com/ca.crt   and restart docker daemon.
 * (Optional) Log in to new repository
   * docker login harbor.tpmlab.vmware.com -u admin
 * Tag the newly built image